 Serna phrases it as “enabling the new Stripe’s and Square’s” of the world, nodding to two behemoths which help businesses handle e-commerce payments.
 By becoming your own Stripe or Square, the processing fee goes to you instead of a middleman, Serna said.

 After racking up an investor group over the past year that includes Bain Capital Ventures, Insight Partners, Visa, Sequoia Capital and Inspired Capital Partners, Finix’s latest investment was led by Lightspeed Venture Partners and American Express Ventures.
 Including the new funding, Finix has raised a total of $96 million since the company was founded, Serna said.
 We also reported on the company’s Series A round in July 2019.

-The global digital payments industry is already a $4 trillion market and is expected to be $6.7 trillion in the next three years, according to data from Statista and LearnBonds.com.
+The global digital payments industry is already a $4 trillion market and is expected to be $6.7 trillion in the next three years, according to data from LearnBonds.com.
 Meanwhile, Finix’s transaction volume grew 4.5 times from Q2 2019 to Q2 2020, and the company experienced over 450 percent year-over-year growth, Serna said.

 Similar to its other rounds of funding, this new investment will enable Finix to double its team as it pursues a goal of turning all software companies into payment companies, he added.

 As for next steps, Finix will continue to stay focused as it scales.